 Optional modules

-Optional modules can be studied across all of our MLitt Programmes, and can include core modules from any other MLitt offered by INS.
+Optional modules can be studied across all of our MLitt Programmes and can be chosen from any of our programmes.

 Celts and Vikings in Contact (20 credits)